1719 Michelot-Brémond Chart of the Island of Sardinia

 Description

-This is a rare and beautiful 1719 Henri Michelot nautical map of the island of Sardinia, Italy.
+This is a rare 1719 Henri Michelot nautical map of the island of Sardinia, Italy.
 Michelot was active in the Mediterranean Sea for many years, and his charts benefit from his expertise in those waters - making them among the finest available at the time of publication.
 Accordingly, coastal features are abundantly named, depth soundings are marked for the island's anchorages, and coastal landmarks such as towers and hills are indicated pictorially.
 The famous salt flats of Cagliari and the Oristano lagoon are marked as well.

 A Superb Engraving

-The chart is beautifully executed, as is typical of the engraver, Pieter Starckman.
+The chart is beautifully executed, as is typical of the engraver Pieter Starckman.
 Sea areas are embellished with rhumb lines and six compass roses.
 Coastal topography is indicated by hachure, and delicately shaded stippling marks shallows.
 Cities appear pictorially.
 The scales, given in French and English leagues and in miles, are shown as if on a table with navigational tools.
 The cartouche is very grand, flanked by frolicking mermen and mermaids, and decorated with coiled plumb lines, armaments, and flags.
 It is surmounted with the arms of the Duke of Orleans (with the bar sinister, a reference to the illegitimacy of the dedicatee.)

 A Fascinating Dedicateee